-Director Compensation - Fiscal Year 2011

-(1) Our employee directors do not receive director fees.
-Accordingly, Mr. Ted Karkus, a director and the Chairman of the Board and the Chief Executive Officer of the Company, is not entitled to, and did not receive, any compensation for his service on the Board.

-(2) Represents the grant date fair value determined in accordance with ASC Topic 718 for the grants of Common Stock pursuant to the 2010 Directors' Equity Compensation Plan.
+- (1) Our employee directors do not receive director fees.
+Accordingly, Mr. Ted Karkus, a director and the Chairman of the Board and the Chief Executive Officer of the Company, is not entitled to, and did not receive, any compensation for his service on the Board. - (2) The amounts in this column were calculated based on the grant date fair value of the Common Stock, in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions and accounting for option awards and stock awards, please see note 6 to the Company's consolidated financial statements for the fiscal year ended December 31, 2013, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on March 27, 2014. - (3) Stock award represents 2,745 shares of restricted stock granted pursuant to the 2010 Directors' Equity Compensation Plan on July 15, 2013.
+The grant date fair value for the award was \$4,500. - (4) Stock award represents 5,490 shares of restricted stock granted pursuant to the 2010 Directors' Equity Compensation Plan on July 15, 2013.
+The grant date fair value for the award was \$9,000.

-In setting director compensation, the Company considers the significant amount of time that directors expend in fulfilling their duties to the Company as well as the skill level required by the Company for its members.
-On June 23, 2009, the Board approved a compensation plan for non-employee directors.
-Each director receives a monthly Board fee of \$3,000, paid quarterly promptly following the close of each quarter, pro rated for partial service.
-Under the compensation plan in place for non-employee directors, non-employee directors have the right periodically to elect to receive up to 50% of their board fee in cash, but must accept at least 50% in shares of our common stock, and such shares are issued under our 2010 Directors' Equity Compensation Plan.
-Non-employee directors do not receive additional fees for attendance at Board or Committee meetings or for serving on Committees.
-In the fourth quarter of 2011, the Company stopped issuing shares to directors' Equity Compensation Plan and therefore, directors will be paid their Board fees in cash on a going forward basis until additional shares are authorized for issuance under the 2010 Directors' Equity Compensation Plan.
+In setting director compensation, the Company considers the significant amount of time that directors expend in fulfilling their duties to the Company.
+Each non-employee director receives a monthly Board fee of \$3,000, paid quarterly promptly following the close of each quarter, pro-rated for partial service.
+Non-employee directors do not receive additional fees for attendance at Board or committee meetings.
+Under our compensation plan for non-employee directors, approved in June 2009, each non-employee director has the right periodically to elect to receive up to 50% of their board fee in cash, but were required to accept at least 50% in shares of our Common Stock.
+From the fourth quarter of 2011 until the 2013 annual meeting of stockholders, the Company stopped issuing shares to directors because the Company did not have an adequate reserve of authorized shares available for issuance under the 2010 Directors' Equity Compensation Plan.
+In May 2013, our stockholders approved an amendment to the 2010 Directors' Equity Compensation Plan to increase the number of shares issuable thereunder from 250,000 shares to 425,000 shares.

 We reimburse each non-employee member of our Board for out-of-pocket expenses incurred in connection with attending Board and Committee meetings.
 Non-employee directors do not participate in any Company nonqualified deferred compensation plan and we do not pay any life insurance policies for the directors.
-Any director who is an employee of the Company is not entitled to compensation for service as a Board member, however we reimburse employee members of our Board for out-of-pocket expenses incurred in connection with attending Board and Committee meetings.
+Any director who is an employee of the Company is not entitled to compensation for service as a Board member.